-Welcome to our Wednesday Jam, a FREE community event hosted by singer-songwriter Jacquie Drew and her amazing soundman & hubby Gary Drew – founders of Community Isobreaker.
+Welcome to our Community Jams, a FREE community event hosted by singer-songwriter Jacquie Drew and her amazing soundman & hubby Gary Drew – founders of Community Isobreaker.
 All are welcome to attend, regardless of which community you live in!
 If you would like to perform in the jam, here are some guidelines to make this the best possible experience for all.
-The show goes 7:00 – 9:00 Wednesdays – locations change weekly, but all are outdoors.
-Times may shift as the days get shorter during the summer.

 - Everyone is welcome to play/sing.
 If you don’t play an instrument, ask the other musicians to support you, and do a song we know.

-- Arrive by 6:30 latest, so Gary can get you set up in the sound board and give you a sound check.
+- Arrive by 1/2h before the start of the jam, so Gary can get you set up in the sound board and give you a sound check.
 These are claimed on a first-come first-served basis.
 All players/singers must sit in the lineup for the evening (we can no longer allow people to jump up out of the crowd since it affects the tuning of the overall sound blend).